LDPC Codes with Local and Global Decoding

 Our theoretical results on analysis and construction of LDPCL codes lie upon the definition of the code through two distinct degree-distribution pairs.
 The {\em local degree distribution} specifies the connections between sub-block variable nodes and their local check nodes, while the {\em joint degree distribution} governs the connection of the global check nodes to variable nodes in the full block.
 The key challenge is to design the local and joint distributions such that both the local and the global (=local+joint composition) codes perform well.
-In particular, this requires the generalization of the binary erasure channel (BEC)'s density-evolution analysis~\cite{RichUrb08} to two dimensions (2D), where the local and joint dimensions are shown to have inherent asymmetries that need to be addressed to make the analysis work.
+In particular, the density-evolution analysis shows an inherent asymmetry between the local and joint codes.
+These asymmetries need to be addressed to make the analysis work.

-We note two prior works related to our results: \cite{Li17} proposed global coupling as a similar structure for LDPC codes, but were not interested in local-decoding performance and focused on algebraic structured codes over non-binary alphabets; \cite{RazaYu07} studied a two-layer LDPC framework for a different application, but defined the codes through one big product degree distribution that is not amenable to asymptotic analysis and capacity-achieving constructions.

-The paper is structured as follows.
-Section~\ref{Sec:Pre} reviews known results on LDPC codes that are essential to fully understand this paper, and presents the two-sided Tanner graph.
-Section~\ref{Sec:Ensembles} introduces the LDPCL ensembles, and Section~\ref{Sec:2D DE} details the asymptotic analysis of the belief-propagation (BP) decoding algorithm on these ensembles.
-In Section~\ref{Sec:C1} we define a new notion of capacity-achieving sequences with both global and local decoding thresholds, prove that they exist, and provide a general construction for them.
-Section~\ref{Sec:N_JI} discusses a trade-off between the gap to capacity of an LDPCL ensemble to the number of decoding iterations that access the full block; minimizing access to full-block bits while decoding saves time and communication costs when the sub-blocks are distributed.
-In Section~\ref{Sec:Finite}, we perform a finite-length analysis for ML decoding of (regular) LDPCL codes, and finally, Section~\ref{Sec:sum} summarizes the results and insights given in the paper.
+The key promise of codes designed with this paper's tools is the low complexity of local sub-block decoding compared to the complexity of global full-block decoding.
+The complexity savings come from two sources: 1) a sub-block is factor $M$ smaller than the full block, and 2) the local code is designed with lower correction capability, allowing local degree distributions with lower node degrees.
+In applications where most decoding instances succeed locally (for example non-volatile memories with large error-rate variability), the average decoding complexity across instances will be close to the low complexity of the local code.